-Presentation by the appellant: At this time, the appellant may explain the basis (bases) upon which he/she is requesting that the Award of Arbitrators be overturned.
+Presentation by the appellant: At this time, the appellant may explain the basis (bases) upon which they are requesting that the Award of Arbitrators be overturned.
 However, no new evidence shall be received except as such new evidence may bear upon the claim of deprivation of due process.